 Is It a Keeper?

 These meatballs were perfect!
-You would never know that they were turkey either.
+You would never know that they were turkeys either.
 There is so much flavor packed into this recipe, with a little zip from the crushed red pepper.
 Just enough to amp up the flavor factor but not too spicy.
 I absolutely LOVED the texture too!
-The whole family liked these.
-It gets an enthusiastic thumbs up from my clan!
+The whole family liked them.
+It gets an enthusiastic thumbs-up from my clan!

 I highly recommend picking up a copy of Ina’s cookbook too!
 It’s definitely a keeper!
 The recipes are pretty easy and she really shows you how to entertain effortlessly!
 And, there are so many great recipes in there — like Lemon Chicken Breasts and Cranberry Apple Cake and Garlic Roasted Cauliflower and….(I could go on and on and on)!